 There are many ways we involve consumers, carers and community members at HRH such as:

-• Getting feedback from our consumers and carers and using this feedback to make improvements.
+- Using feedback received from our consumers and carers to make improvements across the organisation.

-• Having consumers review patient, resident or client formation to ensure that it is meaningful and easy to read and understand.
+- Having consumers review brochures and patient/resident/client information guides to ensure it is meaningful and easy to read and understand.

 More Information